 When trading back and forth between 7/8 and 4/4 size cellos of the same brand or price range, there is a $500 flat fee.
 This fee applies whether you are trading up or down in size and applies only to the instrument.
 In most instances, you would keep your same case and bow, thereby avoiding any additional costs associated with exchanging those items.

 Sadly, we all occasionally have times when there is more “month left at the end of the money” and we have put off paying some bills.
 While we would love to have an extended payment plan, our employees and suppliers are also on a budget.
 So when we need to borrow to cover a shortfall because you couldn’t pay our invoice, it costs us fees which would drive up the cost of instruments and curtail our donation programs.
-We feel that accounts which become delinquent should pay the small costs needed to cover their delayed payments.
-Thank you for understanding as we charge you 1.5% per month on outstanding balances over 90 days past due.
+We feel accounts that become delinquent should pay the small costs needed to cover their delayed payments.
+These fees may vary depending on the program and sale.
+Thank you for understanding.

 All electronic instruments and accessories have a three-week return policy from the date of purchase.
 The items must be in resaleable condition and in the original packaging.
 A restocking fee of 15% may apply.
-Although The Potter Violin Company does not warrant electronic instruments and accessories, many of the products have manufacturer’s warranties.
-The Potter Violin Company does not take electronic products in trade.
+Although Potter Violins does not warranty electronic instruments and accessories, many of the products have manufacturer’s warranties.
+Potter Violins does not take electronic products in trade.

-The Potter Violin Company does not pay undisclosed teacher’s commissions or referral fees under any circumstances.
+Potter Violins does not pay undisclosed teacher’s commissions or referral fees under any circumstances.
 You should never have to ask yourself if your child’s teacher is offering you unbiased information regarding instrument purchases.
-For more discussion on this subject, please read “Choosing a String Shop.”

 If you are a member of: